Your e-commerce audience doesn’t just expect great content from you. It demands it.

 A knowledge base teaches newbies how your products actually work.
 It also supports long-time buyers looking to get more value and depth from your products.

 Hint: The questions listed in the checklist above are a great starting point for knowledge base topics.
-You can also pull specific questions from your support tickets, feedback forms, and customer surveys.
+You can also pull specific questions from your support tickets, feedback forms, feedback form templates and customer surveys.
 Don’t forget to check the SERPs for frequently asked questions, too!